 - Human translation, which involves a native speaker translating content from one language to another, usually through a TMS tool or professional translation services.

-It’s not a question of machine translation vs. human translation, but rather using them as complements in specific situations.
 Machine translation is best for situations involving simpler ideas and sentences, or phrases you use consistently and often (like “Sign up”) as it lowers cost and increases speed.
-However, for more complex ideas and sentences, idioms or creative language, industry- or business-specific communications, or any sensitive or critical data, a human translator is best.
+However, for more complex ideas and sentences, idioms or creative language, industry- or business-specific communications, or any sensitive or critical data, a human translator or generative AI tools are best.

 6. Measure your website localization quality and strategy